 At the end of your video job interview, thank the interviewer for their time.
 Reiterate your interest in the role and why you would be the perfect fit.
 Much like you would after an in-person interview, follow up with a thank-you email the same day.
 Read more about how to write a thank you email in Thank You Email After Interview: Examples, Dos, and Don’ts.
 In essence, your note should reinforce your excitement about the opportunity and the value you could bring to the company.

-Following these six video job interview tips, will help you feel more confident and at ease.
-Remember that the questions will likely be the same as in an in-person interview and you can prepare your answers beforehand.
-Moreover, become familiar and comfortable with the technology required for video interviews.
-During these uncertain times, being adaptable is essential.
+Following these six video job interview tips will help you feel more confident and at ease.
+Remember to become familiar and comfortable with the technology required for video interviews.
 Keep up with the latest global news and ask the interviewer how they are doing.
 After all, it is likely that they are as new to the world of video interviews as you are.